Crime and disorder

 Keeping people safe is one of the Council's top priorities, and this is shared by the other statutory partners of the Safer Hillingdon Partnership - the Police Service, Fire Service, Health Service and Probation Service.

-Over the past year, all organisations working to keep Hillingdon safe have faced a significant challenge.
+All organisations working to keep Hillingdon safe face challenges.
 The Metropolitan Police acknowledge that increasing national and local economic uncertainty is having a direct impact on crime levels.
 This is not just an issue for Hillingdon or even London, but across the country crime rates are rising.

-However, when we take a long term view over the past decade Hillingdon is still getting safer.
+However, when we take a long term view over the past decade Hillingdon is getting safer.